Playing and Living • Beyond the Notes

 “Feelings are nature acting out externally.
-Sages nurture them before they have acted out, so they are able to harmonise their feelings to all things, unemotionally, going through it all without possessiveness, getting involved without being swept away.”
+The wise nurture them before they have acted out, so they are able to harmonise their feelings to all things, unemotionally, going through it all without possessiveness, getting involved without being swept away.”

 This isn’t to say we should try to replace emotion with intellectualism.
 Rather we should continually strive for a healthy balance.

-In our search for balance and stability, I believe that we should also consider our physical health, and the two-way impact this has on our emotional state.
+In our search for this balance and stability, we might also consider our physical health, and the two-way impact this has on our emotional state.

 Addressing the Physical